Stenosing Tenosynovitis: Trigger finger treatment without surgery

-- Once repair is complete, our body shuts down the inflammation.
+- Once the repair is complete, our body shuts down the inflammation.
 The inflammation is no longer needed.

 Treatment explanation with Danielle R. Steilen-Matias, MMS, PA-C. Release and repair without surgery

-This video is summary of how we treat trigger finger and trigger thumb.
+This video is a summary of how we treat trigger finger and trigger thumb.
 A summary transcript with explanatory notes is below:

 - Trigger finger is a condition that often causes locking of any finger of the hand.
 Most commonly trigger finger affects the ring finger and the thumb.
-It is also called Stenosing Tenosynovitis but obviously it is much easier to call it trigger finger.
+It is also called Stenosing Tenosynovitis but obviously, it is much easier to call it trigger finger.

 - What happens in this condition is the tendons that allow us to move our hands and fingers get stuck or trapped within the protective sheath or the tunnel that they have to travel through in order for us to be able to move our fingers freely.